 I provide a quality sound for an affordable price, and I am willing to work with budgets.
 Shoot me a message and let’s get to work!

 I'm a self taught vocalist, songwriter, and mixing engineer from Kansas City, MO.
 I have a versatile sound, and I am able to easily blend different genres with my singing/songwriting.
 I primarily make hip-hop, but I love crossing genres.
 I am open and able to expanding outside of my main style.
-My strength in mixing is centered around providing a clean professional sounding mix for a great price.
+My strengths in vocal mixing are in using antares autotune and around providing a clean professional sound for a great price.

 Interview with Onlywav

 Q: What do you like most about your job?